Types of Funding

 Graduate student research (GSR) assistantships are awarded by individual faculty members who have research grants.
 Often, research assistantships are negotiated with your major professor during the admission process or when they receive a grant.
 In-state registration fees are covered under the UC Fee Remission program for any GSR appointment of 25% or greater.
 During the application process, the GGE will ask faculty who are accepting students for information on any funding arrangements that have been made.
 You should also request this information from your faculty sponsor.

 Students in the GGE are encouraged to act as a teaching assistant (TA) for at least 1-2 quarters during their program.
 TA positions greater than 25% also incur tuition and fee coverage at the level of in-state students.
-However, the GGE does not award TA positions directly; they are awarded by academic departments.
-You should contact departments directly, and please note that each department has a different deadline.
-The GGE Coordinator can supply a copy of letters of recommendation from your application if needed.
-If there are supplemental letters of recommendation that can attest to your teaching background or experience, we highly recommend that you have these included with your TA application.
+However, the GGE does not award TA positions directly; positions are awarded by academic departments.
+You should contact departments directly to learn about their application deadline and requirements.
+Departments commonly advertise positions in Handshake.

 IMPORTANT NOTE: YOU MUST SUBMIT A FAFSA TO BE ELIGIBLE FOR WORK STUDY!
 This should be your top priority if you are looking to obtain these funds.

 Work study funds are allocated to graduate programs in the form of a work study GGE Fellowship.
 In order to be eligible you must be: determined financially eligible by the Financial Aid Office (based on the FAFSA), be a US Citizen or Resident, and be selected for a graduate student researcher assistantship of 25% or more by a UCD faculty member.
 Each year, the GGE coordinator will send a request for work study units to all GGE faculty, at which time they can request the work study for you at either 25% or 50%.